Chunt0/ENGR203/README.md

 # ENGR203 Signals

-This repository contains homework, labs, data, and other resources for the ENGR203 Signals class.
+This repository contains homework, labs, and other resources for the ENGR203 Signals class.

 ## Table of Contents